openlists/ElectrophysiologyData/README.md

 - [Zenodo](https://zenodo.org/) hosts datasets for individual studies.
 You can find available datasets by searching for 'eeg', 'meg', or similar, and selecting the 'Dataset' tag on the bottom left of the search page.
 - [Open Science Framework](https://osf.io/) is a platform for supporting open science, and includes data hosting of open-datasets for specific studies.
 It doesn't seem to be easily searchable by data modality in particular, but does host relevant datasets, some of which are included in the listings below.
 - [Figshare](https://figshare.com) is a general repository service for a broad range of materials, and includes datasets.
 You can search for resources, and select 'type' as 'Dataset' to see available datasets.
 - [Dryad](https://datadryad.org) is a repository service for scientific datasets, and includes data linked to specific papers, including some EEG/MEG/ECoG datasets.
 There is a search function.
 - [G-Node Open Data](https://doi.gin.g-node.org) is a repository service for scientific datasets, by G-Node (the German Neuroinformatics Node), built on the [G-Node data infrastructure services](https://gin.g-node.org).
 - [Kaggle](https://www.kaggle.com) is a private company that hosts data analysis competition.
 These competitions typically release a dataset for us, and they also maintain a repository of [available datasets](https://www.kaggle.com/datasets).

-#### Neuroscience Specific Data Repositories

-- [OpenNeuro](https://openneuro.org/) is a free and open platform for analyzing and sharing neuroimaging data.
-It was originally focused on MRI datasets, but now includes other modalities, including some electrophysiological data.
-- [Neurodata Without Borders](https://www.nwb.org), or NWB, is a data standard for neurophysiology, to promote a common standard for storing, sharing, and archiving data.
-Though not exactly a general repository, they do also maintain a list of publicly released [NWB datasets](https://www.nwb.org/example-datasets/).

 #### Data Journals